fleetdm/fleet/orbit/README.md

 | `4.6`   | 4.6.x    |
 | `4.6.0` | 4.6.0    |

-Additionally `stable` and `edge` are special channel names. `stable` will always return the version Fleet deems to be stable, while `edge` will provide newer releases for beta testing.
+Additionally `stable` and `edge` are special channel names. `stable` will always return the version Fleet deems to be stable.
+When a new version of osquery is released, it is added to the `edge` channel for beta testing.
+Once that version has been tested with Fleet and declared stable, it is moved to the `stable` channel.

 #### macOS signing & Notarization